znorx/cas1/docs/Architecture.md

 ## Instruction Set

+Diving deeper into our virtual CPU’s instruction set, we encounter a diverse array of operations defined by unique opcodes.
+These binary codes, while cryptic to humans, are the direct commands our CPU understands.
+For human readability, we pair each opcode with a mnemonic, like NOP for a no-operation instruction.

+The instruction set features various operand types to support different operation needs:

+* Implied operands are embedded within the instruction, requiring no additional data.
+* Absolute and direct addressing provide straightforward ways to access specific memory locations or values.
+* Indirect addressing introduces flexibility, allowing operations on data whose locations are determined at runtime.

 | Opcode | Mnemonic | Operand Size | Description |
 |--------|----------|--------------|-------------|
 | 0x00   | NOP      | 0 bits       | No operation, does nothing |